 Gustave Edouard Le Senechal de Kerdreoret

-This airy and luminous marine painting is reminiscent of the work of Edouard Manet, and it is rendered with an atmospheric intensity through a combination of translucent bottle sea green contrasted against a darkening gray sky.
-The scene is animated by two figures deep in conversation along the pier, who bring the scene to life and add intimacy to this breathtaking seascape.
+This airy and luminous marine painting is reminiscent of the work of Edouard Manet, and it is rendered with an atmospheric intensity through the contrasting translucent, bottle sea green against the darkening gray sky.
+The scene is animated by two figures on the pier who are in deep in conversation, and who add intimacy to this breathtaking seascape.

 French Artist (1840-1920)